elainecazetta/pands-project/README.md

 - `iris.csv` – The dataset used in this analysis
 - `analysis.py` – Python script that:
-  - Outputs a summary of each variable to a text file
+  - Outputs a summary of each variable to a single text file
   - Creates histograms for each feature and saves them as PNGs
-  - Generates scatter plots of each feature pair
+  - Generates scatter plots, boxplots, heatmaps and pairplots and saves them as PNGs
-- `iris_analysis.ipynb` – Jupyter notebook with notes and commentary
+- `analysis.ipynb` – Jupyter notebook with notes and commentary
-- `plots` – Files containing all output charts
+- `figures` – Files containing all output charts
 - `summary.txt` – Summary statistics for each feature

 ---